-- An ultimate number of 8,873 properties with overcap claims will be managed by the Company.
-As at 31 March 2020, 8,669 have been reported to the Company. - The Company having outsourced its claims handling processing to EQC as agent.
-A small number of staff and contractors continue to be engaged directly by the Company to provide administrative and support services, initially on fixed term contracts through to 31 December 2020, at which point demand for services will be reassessed based on the remaining level of outstanding claims.
+- An ultimate number of 9,058 properties with overcap claims will be managed by the Company.
+As at 31 March 2021, approximately 8,840 have been reported to the Company. - The Company continuing to outsource its claims handling processing to EQC as agent.
+A small number of staff and contractors continue to be engaged directly by the Company to provide administrative and support services, the majority of whom are on fixed term contracts through to 31 December 2022, at which point demand for services will again be re-assessed based on the remaining level of outstanding claims.